der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Second part of the ad's headline.

 ## <a name="getid"></a>getId
 Returns the ID of this ad.
-In order to specify a unique ID for an ad, both its ad group ID and this ID need to be specified.

 ### Returns:
 |Type|Description|
 |-|-
-long|ID of the ad.
+long|ID of this ad.

 ## <a name="getpath1"></a>getPath1
 Returns the first path that appears with this ad's display URL.